The Ugly Truth Behind Window Company Sales Tactics & Things You Need to Know

 • Based on what you’ve heard so far, what are your questions?

-• If you had your way, what changes would you make to the proposal?
+• Are there any changes would you make to our proposal?

 • And my favorite.
 If we can meet your budget, is there any reason we can’t do business today?

-• Wouldn’t you agree that it makes sense to stop wasting money on high utility bills?
+• Wouldn’t you agree that it makes sense to stop wasting money on high utility bills and the sooner you stop, the more money you start saving?
+Great, I’ll draw the paperwork up right now.

-• Wouldn’t you agree that those windows that won’t open are a safety issue for your family?
+• Wouldn’t you agree, those windows that won’t open are a safety issue for your family in an emergency?
+Great, we are going to keep your family safe starting right now.

 • We only use one house per neighborhood for our marketing partnership discount.
-I have another appointment around the corner, this may not be available later today.
+I have another appointment around the corner, this exclusive discount may not be available later today.

 • I understand that 20K is a lot of money.
 You told me that $225.00 per month was in your budget.
-Wouldn’t you agree that it’s the monthly investment and not the actual price that’s most important?
-Plus, that payment is less once you factor in your new lower utility costs.
+Wouldn’t you agree that it’s the monthly investment and not the overall price that’s most important?
+Plus, that payment is less once you factor in your new lower utility costs making that new payment even less than your budget.
+We’ll do the paperwork right now.

 • They’re going to turn to you and say how disappointed they are that you’re losing out on a great opportunity.